aws/aws-cdk-go/awscdkscheduleralpha/README.md

 ### Metrics for all schedules

-Class `Schedule` provides static methods for accessing all schedules metrics with default configuration, such as `metricAllErrors` for viewing errors when executing targets.
+The `Schedule` class provides static methods for accessing all schedules metrics with default configuration, such as `metricAllErrors` for viewing errors when executing targets.

 ```go
 cloudwatch.NewAlarm(this, jsii.String("SchedulesErrorAlarm"), &AlarmProps{